Perotin1/CleaningAssignment/README.md

 The Tidy Data Set

 #### Codebook.md
-A codebook that describes the process that run_analysis.R takes to produce UCI_HAR_summary.txt, its interactions with the source data, the structure of UCI_HAR_summary.txt, and the Source Data as it relates to the tidy data.
+A codebook that describes the structure of UCI_HAR_summary.txt, and the Source Data as it relates to the tidy data.